tudasc/TypeART/README.md

 env LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$(TYPEART_LIBPATH) ./binary
 ```

-An example for pre-loading a derivative in the context of MPI is found in the demo,
+An example for pre-loading a TypeART-based library in the context of MPI is found in the demo,
 see [Section 1.3](#13-example-mpi-demo).

 ### 1.3 Example: MPI Demo

-The folder [demo](demo) contains an example of MPI related type errors that can be detected using TypeART.
+The folder [demo](demo) contains an example of MPI-related type errors that can be detected using TypeART.
 The code is
-compiled with our instrumentation, and executed by preloading the MPI related check library implemented
+compiled with our instrumentation, and executed by preloading the MPI-related check library implemented
 in [tool.c](demo/tool.c).
-The tool is linked against the TypeART runtime and uses the
+The check library uses the TypeART [runtime query interface](lib/runtime/RuntimeInterface.h).
-TypeART [runtime query interface](lib/runtime/RuntimeInterface.h).
-It overloads the required MPI calls and checks that
+It overloads the required MPI calls and checks that the passed `void*` buffer is correct w.r.t. the MPI derived
-the passed `void*` buffer is correct.
+datatype.

 ## 2. Building TypeART